-That’s more than 40,000 acts of condomless anal sex, and not a single transmission.
-Statisticians and scientists are very careful about how they interpret such findings, and they use complicated algorithms to calculate what the actual risk is, and they determined that the risk of transmission was so low as to be unmeasurable.
+That’s more than 40,000 acts of condom-less anal sex, and not a single transmission.
+Statisticians and scientists are very careful about how they interpret such findings, and they use complicated algorithms to calculate what the actual risk is, and they determined that the risk of transmission was so low as to be measurable.

 In the real world, this equates to zero risk.

-U=U is now endorsed by the International AIDS Society, the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine, the British HIV Association and over 600 other organizations.
+U=U is now endorsed by the International AIDS Society, the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine, the British HIV Association and over 600 other organisations.

 Why is this message so important?
 For too long people with HIV have suffered from the stigma associated with having a communicable disease, the stigma of being contagious, and the fear of being potentially risky sexual partners.

-Many people have felt so stigmatized by their status that they simply don’t date, or agonize over disclosing, and the mental health consequences can be severe – anxiety, depression, even suicidal thoughts.
+Many people have felt so stigmatised by their status that they simply don’t date, or agonise over disclosing, and the mental health consequences can be severe – anxiety, depression, even suicidal thoughts.